-The Hebron Community Foundation was established in 2012 with funds from the Ishmael & Rose Diede estate.
+The Hebron Community Foundation was first established with funds from the Ishmael & Rose Diede estate.
 Ishmael was a local community photographer in Mott for 38 years, serving Hettinger and Western Morton Counties.
 He wished for his estate to continue to benefit the communities that had supported him and Rose throughout their lives.
 Thanks to his generosity, the Hebron Community Foundation now has the opportunity to provide funding for community projects and scholarships to area students.

 The Hebron Community Foundation is managed locally by a group of volunteers whose main activities are building the fund and recommending grants annually.

 FUNDING: Committee work is supported by the fund(s) listed to which donors can give and help us in our mission to serve the community.